GerlechJen/Cryptocurrencies/README.md

 ![image4](https://github.com/GerlechJen/Cryptocurrencies/blob/main/Images/clustered_df.png)

 My final task on this project was to make visualizations of the cryptocurrencies results.
-I created a 3D scatter plot using the Plotly Express scatter_3d() function to plot the three principal components PC 1, PC 2 and PC 3 from the clustered_df DataFrame.
-I added the CoinName and Algorithm columns to the hover_name and hover_data parameters, respectively, so each data point showed the CoinName and Algorithm on hover.
+I created a 3D scatter plot using the Plotly Express scatter_3d() function to plot the three principal components PC 1, PC 2 and PC 3 from the clustered_df data frame.
+I added the 'CoinName' and 'Algorithm' columns to the hover_name and hover_data parameters, respectively, so each data point showed the CoinName and Algorithm on hover.

 ![image6](https://github.com/GerlechJen/Cryptocurrencies/blob/main/Images/3d%20plot.png)